What will happen if you close your bank account and default on your payday loan? Let’s explore the consequences and alternatives.

 What should you do if you can’t repay your payday loan?

-Payday loans are illegal in several states, so be sure to check your state’s laws prior to exploring the methods below.
+Payday loans are illegal in several states, so check your state’s laws before exploring the methods below.
 All is not lost if you can’t repay your loan.
 There are a few options you can pursue to get things settled as soon as possible:

 Lenders would rather collect the money from you than sell your debt to a third-party collections agency.
-Try contacting your lender to set up a payment plan.
-Explain to the lender you can’t repay the loan and you’re considering bankruptcy.
+Try contacting your lender to set up an extended payment plan.
+Explain to the lender you can’t repay the loan and that you’re considering bankruptcy.
 Offer to pay a smaller portion of the loan, say 50% or less.
 This might be all you need to do, as a lender is left with nothing when a borrower files for bankruptcy.
-They’re usually willing to work put a payment schedule so they don’t walk away empty-handed.
+They’re usually willing to work out a payment schedule, so they don’t walk away empty-handed.

 You are not alone in this process.
 Contact DebtHammer if you’re not sure about your next step.

 If you need financial assistance for basic needs like rent, utilities, or food, reach out to these programs to get you back on your feet.